 The core of the program is still the audio lesson, as described above.
 The added feature for "Unlimited" is that you can easily pause, skip back and skip forward when doing the audio.
 You can keep redoing a short (or longer) segment until you've got it.

-With the Flashcards, Quick Match, and Speak Easy exercises you have new and different tools for quick practice and recall of what you've learned.
+With the Flashcards, Quick Match, and Speak Easy exercises you have new and different tools for quick language learning practice and recall of what you've learned.

 Listening + Reading